wendell-hom/human_action_recognition/image_har/pytorch/README.md

 DenseNet-121   |    224/500 |    82.3% / 88.4%

 The results after replacing the final layer with a 40-way softmax (all layers trainable) Need to re-run to fill in results.
+So far, it doesn't seem to make much of a difference and differences may be due to randomness.

   Model        |    Pixels  |   Accuracy
 ---------------|------------|--------------